DimitriGeelen/event_management_app_python3/README.md

 1. Have created and activated the virtual environment (`.venv`) before installing packages
 2. Have installed python3-venv package
 3. Are not using the system Python installation

+### Database Initialization Error
+If you see an error about "Working outside of application context", make sure you:
+1. Import both app and db: `from app import app, db`
+2. Use an application context: `with app.app_context(): db.create_all()`

 ### Permission Issues
 If you encounter permission issues: